Chapter 2: Corporate Governance

 Challenge to Governance

-One critical challenge that governance faces is the detrimental influence of corruption and lobbying.
+Critical challenges that corporate, national, and global governance face are the detrimental influence of corruption and lobbying.
 Corruption undermines the integrity of decision-making processes and diverts resources away from sustainable development initiatives.
 Lobbying efforts by powerful interest groups can skew policy priorities and hinder progress on sustainability goals.

 This video asks if lobbyists are really as bad as their reputation.